12 Ways Social Media Affects Relationships, From Research & Experts

 The filtered and edited images you see all over social media can cause insecurities about your own body to surface, Ajjan says.

-Several studies have linked social media use and body image issues.
+Several studies have linked social media use and body image issues9.

 A person's body image issues can significantly affect their relationships.

-One Journal of the International Society for Sexual Medicine study shows that heterosexual women with body image issues have a harder time becoming sexually aroused.
+One Journal of the International Society for Sexual Medicine study shows that heterosexual women with body image issues10 have a harder time becoming sexually aroused.

-Another study found the way wives perceive their own sexual attractiveness, based on negative body image, directly affects the marital quality of both the wife and the husband.
+Another study found the way wives perceive their own sexual attractiveness11, based on negative body image, directly affects the marital quality of both the wife and the husband.

 In other words, these insecurities triggered by social media can interfere with emotional and physical intimacy and the overall quality of a relationship.

-Excessive social media use is linked to narcissistic traits in some cases.
+Excessive social media use is linked to narcissistic traits12 in some cases.

 Research confirms that addictive social media use reflects a need to feed the ego and an attempt to improve self-esteem, both of which are narcissistic traits.